South Pacific Regional Fisheries Management Organisation

 3. Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR)

-4. Food and Agriculture Organisation of the United Nations (FAO)
+4. Food and Agriculture Organization of the United Nations (FAO)

 5. Inter-American Tropical Tuna Commission (IATTC)